Keurig: Keurig Green Mountain

-In March 2015, Keurig launched the K-Mug pod, a recyclable pod which brews large travel mug–sized portions.
+In March 2015, Keurig launched the K-Mug pod, a recyclable pod that brews large travel mug–sized portions.
 The K-Mug pods, for use in the Keurig 2.0 brewing system, brew 12-, 14-, and 16-ounce cups, and the plastic is recyclable #5 polypropylene plastic.

-In mid 2015, Keurig debuted the K200, a smaller Keurig 2.0 model that can brew single cups or four-cup carafes and comes in a variety of colors.
+In mid-2015, Keurig debuted the K200, a smaller Keurig 2.0 model that can brew single cups or four-cup carafes and comes in various colors.
 General Electric announced that its new Café French Door refrigerator, due out in late 2015, will have a Keurig coffee machine built into the door.

 In September 2015, Keurig launched a line of Campbell's Soup available in K-Cups.
-The Campbell's Fresh-Brewed Soup Kits come with a packet of noodles and a K-Cup pod of soup.
+The Campbell's Fresh-Brewed Soup Kits come with a packet of noodles and a K-Cup soup pod.
 The product is available in two varieties: Homestyle Chicken Broth & Noodle, and Southwest Style Chicken Broth & Noodle.

-Also in September 2015, Keurig launched Keurig Kold, a brewer which creates a variety of cold beverages including soft drinks, functional beverages, and sparkling waters.
-The machine brews beverages from The Coca-Cola Company (e.g. Coca-Cola, Diet Coke, Coke Zero, Sprite, Fanta) and the Dr Pepper Snapple Group (e.g. Dr Pepper, Canada Dry) and Keurig's own line of flavored sparkling and non-sparkling waters and teas, sports drinks, and soda-fountain drinks.
+Also in September 2015, Keurig launched Keurig Kold, a brewer that creates a variety of cold beverages including soft drinks, functional beverages, and sparkling waters.
+The machine brews beverages from The Coca-Cola Company (e.g. Coca-Cola, Diet Coke, Coke Zero, Sprite, Fanta) and the Dr Pepper Snapple Group (e.g. Dr Pepper, Canada Dry) and Keurig's line of flavored sparkling and non-sparkling waters and teas, sports drinks, and soda-fountain drinks.

 In December 2015, it was announced that Keurig Green Mountain would be sold to an investor group led by private-equity firm JAB Holding Company for nearly $14 billion.
 The acquisition was completed in March 2016.

 Keurig Dr Pepper

-In July 2018, Keurig Green Mountain merged with Dr Pepper Snapple Group in a deal worth $18.7 billion, creating a publicly traded conglomerate which is the third largest beverage company in North America.
+In July 2018, Keurig Green Mountain merged with Dr Pepper Snapple Group in a deal worth $18.7 billion, creating a publicly traded conglomerate that is the third largest beverage company in North America.

 Keurig launched Drinkworks Home Bar in late 2018, developed by Keurig Dr Pepper and AB InBev.
 The machine creates cocktails, beers and ciders through 24 different pods.
 The device launched to the general public in 2019.
 In December 2021 Keurig announced it was discontinuing the platform and offered refunds for the machines to purchasers.